Eremophila parvifolia: Distribution and habitat

 Subspecies parvifolia occurs east from Balladonia in Western Australia to Fowlers Bay in South Australia.
 It grows in calcareous loam in woodland or shrubland.

-Subspecies auricampa is common from near Norseman and Kalgoorlie to Balladonia growing in sand, loam or clay on sandplains, hillsides and the edges of salt lakes.
+Subspecies auricampi is common from near Norseman and Kalgoorlie to Balladonia growing in sand, loam or clay on sandplains, hillsides and the edges of salt lakes.

 Conservation status

 This species is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, although the subspecies parvifolia is classified as "Priority Four" meaning that is rare or near threatened in Western Australia.

 Use in horticulture

 This small shrub is suitable for planting between larger plants and is very reliable, hardy and long-lived in the garden, some examples having been in cultivation for over 25 years.
 It can be propagated from seed or cuttings or by grafting onto Myoporum rootstock and will grow in a range of soils, including clay.
 It prefers a sunny position but is very drought and frost tolerant.